-Larval performance bioassay: We measured the performance of seed corn maggot larvae on corn seeds treated with aqueous MeJA by letting first instar seed corn maggot larva feed on corn seeds and measuring the percentage of larva that became pupa.
-Ten first instar seed corn maggot larva that were two days old were placed in 8-ounce cups with ten MeJA treated seeds or control untreated seeds.
-The number larva that developed into pupa were counted after two weeks.
+Larval performance bioassay: We measured the performance of seed corn maggot larvae on corn seeds treated with aqueous MeJA by letting first instar larvae feed on corn seeds and measuring the percentage of larvae that pupated.
+Ten first instar seed corn maggot larvae that were two days old were placed in 8-ounce cups with 10 MeJA treated seeds or control untreated seeds.
+The number larvae that developed into pupae were counted after two weeks.

+Statistical analyses:

-Statistical analyses: We used the Anova function in R version 4.3.1 (R core team, Massachusetts, USA) and used means separation with Tukey test at p <0.05 to examine the effect of seed treatment on oviposition preference by adult flies in the two-choice assays.
-The seed treatment was used as the fixed effect in these analyses.
-We also used the same statistical test with seed treatment as fixed effect to determine if larval performance was different in seed corn maggots that fed on MeJA treated seeds or untreated control seeds.
-To examine the effects of seed treatment on the oviposition preference in the no-choice assay, we fit a generalized linear mixed effects model (GLMM) with the number of eggs in each oviposition cup as the response, seed treatment and order in which each cage received either of the two treatments as the fixed effects, and cage as the random effect.
-We used a negative binomial distribution with a logit link function to account for overdispersion.
+We examined the effects of seed treatment on the percentage of germinated seeds and seedling height using a one-way ANOVA and performed the Tukey post-hoc test (α = 0.05) to compare between different MeJA concentrations.
+We examined the effects of seed treatment on oviposition preference by adult flies in the two-choice assays as well as the larval performance on MeJA treated and untreated seeds using a one-way ANOVA.
+To examine the effects of seed treatment on the oviposition preference in the no-choice assay, we fit a generalized linear mixed effects model with the number of eggs in each oviposition cup as the response, seed treatment and order in which each cage received either of the two treatments as the fixed effects, and cage as the random effect.
+A Poisson error distribution with a log link function was used in the model.
 The model was fitted via the glmmtmb() function in the R “glmmTMB” package (Brooks et al.).
-We checked the model assumptions using quantile residuals generated from the function “simulateResiduals()” in the R “DHARMa” package (Hartig, 2022).
-We used the likelihood ratio test to assess predictor significance using the “Anova()” function in the R “car” package (Fox and Weisberg, 2019).
-All analyses were performed in R version 4.3.1 (R Core Team 2023).
+Predictor significance was assessed via the “Anova()” function in the R “car” package (Fox and Weisberg, 2019).
+All analyses were performed in R version 4.3.3 (R Core Team, 2024).

 Discussion: